 Distinguished by The New York Times as “a leader of contemporary American lyricism,” GRAMMY-nominated composer Jonathan Leshnoff is renowned for his music's striking harmonies, structural complexity, and powerful themes.
 The Baltimore-based composer has been ranked among the most performed living composers in recent seasons with performances by over 100 orchestras.
 He has received commissions from Carnegie Hall, the Philadelphia Orchestra, and the symphony orchestras of Atlanta, Baltimore, Dallas, Kansas City, Nashville, and Pittsburgh, among others.
 Leshnoff’s compositions have also been premiered by classical music’s most celebrated soloists, including Gil Shaham, Johannes Moser, Manuel Barrueco, Noah Bendix-Balgley and Joyce Yang.

 Celebrated by BBC Music Magazine as “enchanting” and by American Record Guide as “lyrical, virtuosic, tender, and passionate all at once,” Leshnoff’s music has been lauded by Strings Magazine as “distinct from anything else that’s out there” and by The Baltimore Sun as “remarkably assured, cohesively constructed and radiantly lyrical.”
 Leshnoff’s catalog is vast, including several symphonies, oratorios, concerti, and solo / chamber music works.
-Leshnoff is a Professor of Music at Towson University.
+Leshnoff is a Professor of Music at Towson University

-Updated July 2024.
+Updated February 24, 2026.
 No edits can be made without permission from Jonathan Leshnoff or Leshnoff Publishing.

 Click on a photo to download a hi-res version

-Photo Credit: Erica Abbey Photography
+Photo Credit: Erica Abbey Photography and Erica Hamilton